 Older children may have a different reason for taking music lessons.
 The child may want music lessons because his friends do.
 Learning an instrument becomes an outlet for socializing and making lasting friendships.
 Bands and choirs are quite popular in high school and can also lead to scholarships and grants for college.

 There's nothing wrong with wanting your child to have a career in music.
 However, no matter what age your child is, you should only pursue this if your child shows a definite interest in learning music.

 One thing to consider is not all children who take lessons, end up being successful musicians or at least well-educated music enthusiasts.
 It is important to encourage your child to try anyways!
 And when there are let downs, teach success through those minor failures!

 Since the cost of lessons, musical instruments and books do not come cheap you should ensure that this activity will bring a positive result.

 Reevaluate your child's interest and progress yearly.
 If at anytime your child seems to be discouraged or stressed from her music lessons, consider the pros and cons and make a decision based on what is best for your child.
-But most all, enjoy the love of music and learning that your child can experience.
+But most of all, enjoy the love of the music and learning that your child can experience.